 You may feel or appear fine after such an incident, but symptoms of a TBI may not appear until some time has passed.
 Even if you are not exhibiting any symptoms of a traumatic brain injury, you may want to visit a doctor as soon as possible to make sure that there is no hidden trauma.

-Here are some tips and information about TBIs from our experienced Spoke personal injury attorneys at the Gilbert Law Firm.
+Here are some tips and information about TBIs from our experienced personal injury attorneys at the Gilbert Law Firm, serving clients throughout the Pacific Northwest.

 Given the many health crises in the world at the moment, it is easy to forget how serious of a problem traumatic brain injuries can be.
 But The Centers for Disease Control and Prevention reports that 61,000 TBI-related deaths occurred in the United States in 2019, or 166 every day.